audfx/neurosonic/README.md

 [![Basic Setup](https://img.youtube.com/vi/goT6_PkrLEU/2.jpg)](https://www.youtube.com/watch?v=goT6_PkrLEU)

-You'll need to grab [.NET Core 3.0](https://dotnet.microsoft.com/download) if you don't already have it; it should come with the latest releases of Windows as of 9/23/2019 and is available for Linux/MacOS as well.
+You'll need to grab [.NET Core 3.0](https://dotnet.microsoft.com/download) if you don't already have it (both the Desktop Runtime **and** the [base runtime](https://dotnet.microsoft.com/download/dotnet-core/3.0#runtime-3.0.0)) for 64 bit Windows; it should come with the latest releases of Windows as of 9/23/2019 and is available for Linux/MacOS as well.
+NeuroSonic is designed only for 64 bit platforms.

 The game is currently only able to run on Windows; it's designed in a cross-platform way but hasn't yet made the commitment to targeting Linux and Mac officially.